From Witness-Space Sharpness To Family-Pointwise Exactness For The Solvability Complexity Index: Natural Families Where The Upgrade Theorem Applies

 Hence the conditions \((C1)\) - \((C3)\) of \cref{cor:concrete-sufficiency-package} are satisfied with

 Therefore \cref{cor:concrete-sufficiency-package} yields family-pointwise exactness at height \(1\). \end{proof}

 The family \(\mathcal F^{\mathrm{int}}\) already gives a direct positive application of \cref{cor:concrete-sufficiency-package}.
-To obtain a genuine ambient converse in the sense of \cref{sec:decoder-regular-transport}, it is natural to enlarge this family by adjoining the degenerate intervals \([a,a]\).
+To obtain an ambient converse in the sense of \cref{sec:decoder-regular-transport}, it is natural to enlarge this family by adjoining the degenerate intervals \([a,a]\).
 These form a canonical lower-height layer and thereby isolate the exact level-\(1\) layer inside a single ambient class.

 \begin{definition}[The interval ambient class with degenerate members] Define

 For each \(I=[a,b]\in\overline{\mathcal I}\), let

 where \(\Omega_I,\Lambda_I,\Xi_I\) are the exact point-evaluation integration data from \cref{def:interval-integration}.
 Define